Amplitude-Developer-Docs/amplitude-dev-center/docs/partners/cohort-integration-guide.md

 Expand **Error Classifications**, and click **Add New Error** to add more status codes.
 Amplitude recommends including as many status codes and sub error codes (1) as you need to.
 These codes and messages make debugging much faster for your end users.
 { .annotate }

-1. Sub error codes are recommended if need to use the same status code for multiple errors.
+1. Amplitude recommends using sub error codes if you use the same status code for multiple errors.

 Here are some common examples of status codes that most partners include: